 The question of potential government involvement—and government conspiracy—in the bigfoot phenomenon is an ongoing one.
 While many researchers will acknowledge it, a handful will back away from it in the same manner Krantz (1999) acknowledged the “lunatic fringe” as an adjunct of the bigfoot phenomenon but dissociated himself from it at every turn.
 The problem with conspiracy theories and conspiracy theorists is the fringe or extremist elements associated with them.
 Personally, I have always viewed the question of government involvement as a dead end.
 If only for the sake of argument answers might be out there, I see little to no chance that they will ever be revealed despite avenues such as the freedom of information act.

-Laying aside conspiracy theories, raising the question of government interest and involvement is not an altogether unproductive one since at least one government agency was collecting—or at least collating—sasquatch data in the 1970s—the United States Army Corp of Engineers.
+Laying aside conspiracy theories, raising the question of government interest is not an altogether unproductive one since at least one government agency was collecting—or at least collating—sasquatch data in the 1970s—the United States Army Corp of Engineers.
 Many bigfoot enthusiasts will already be familiar with the publication of the 1975 Washington Environmental Atlas by the Corp of Engineers due to the entry on page fifty-eight devoted to the sasquatch.
 The entry is written in such a way that the existence of the sasquatch is left open-ended, which is remarkable since mainstream scientists of the day were already dismissing any such possibility.
 What is intriguing about the entry is it indicates a potential early split in the attitude of at least one government agency—plausibility—versus the dismissive attitude of science.

-Some critics have scoffed that the entry has any significance beyond being a one-off event, a publishing quirk if you will by a handful of insular Corp employees under the direction of Dr. Steve Rice, editor of the atlas, no more representative of—or connected to—the government than any outside contractor.
+Some critics have scoffed that the entry has any significance beyond being a one-off event, a publishing quirk if you will by a handful of insular Corp employees under the direction of Dr. Steve Dice, editor of the atlas, no more representative of—or connected to—the government than any outside contractor.
 While that possibility should be weighed, the extensive academic review process, endorsements by the governor of Washington of that time, Daniel Evans, as well as Colonel/district Corp engineer, Raymond Eineigl, among others, and the editor’s note in the atlas argues against it:

 The [habitat] ranges and [animal] texts are based upon the current knowledge of many contributors and of reviewers contacted in Federal and State resource agencies and in local colleges and universities, and by contact with private individuals who have expert knowledge of these species.
 (United States Army Corp of Engineers, 1975)